-Personally, I find that survey data becomes burdensome somewhere around the 20th question.
+buy neurontin overnight delivery Personally, I find that survey data becomes burdensome somewhere around the 20th question.
 That applies to both paper and online surveys, though for different reasons.
-The first steps to making these large data sets manageable start all the way back to programming and setting up the survey.
-In this post, I’ll discuss four things I did that made sure I received my data in an organized fashion.
+The first steps to making these large datasets manageable start all the way back to programming and setting up the survey.
+In this post, I’ll discuss four survey design guidelines that help you receive data in an organized fashion.

-By setting a requirement that the “year of birth” field be exactly four digits, you prevent people from entering their age instead, which could easily be confused for a two-digit date of birth (e.g., is “60” a 60 year old, or a 54 year old born in 1960?).
-This helps you to avoid the hassle of trying to clean a list of two digit birth dates or having to delete large amounts of data because you can’t discern whether it is an age or year.
+By setting a requirement that the “year of birth” field be exactly four digits, you prevent people from entering their age instead.
+This survey design guideline helps you to avoid the hassle of trying to clean a list of two-digit birth dates or having to delete large amounts of data because you can’t discern whether it is an age or a year.

-I’ve mentioned in other blog posts that paper surveys that are being used to enter data should have a unique ID that associates them with the paper result.
+It’s important to create a unique ID that associated paper surveys with the paper result.
 This allows you to compare your entered result to the actual document, letting you check for transcription errors.

 You can help yourself further by making that unique identifier something relevant to the data.
 I’ve found by making my identifier either the date the survey was entered, or the date the survey was completed plus a letter (e.g. 0614a, 0614b, etc.) I can easily find the paper survey associated with any result.